 More common in Crohn's disease than ulcerative colitis, fistulas can be a major block to romance.
 Fistulas, particularly recto-vaginal ones in women, could make sex messy and painful.

 For some, the last and most complex reason is a poor self-image.
 Let's face it -- spending a lot of your time in the toilet is not going to help you feel like having sex.

-So what's a person to do?Addressing nutritional issues can be an answer for some people.
+How To Deal With A Lack Of Sex DriveAddressing nutritional issues can be an answer for some people.
 Low levels of iron, folic acid and vitamin B12 in particular can lead to anemia, and leave a person feeling very tired.
 With proper supplements, either by mouth or through injection, iron and vitamin B12 levels can be raised to combat the anemia.
 It's easier to get your blood warmed up when you've got the right amount of it pumping through your veins.

 Prednisone is a fact of life for many people with IBD.
 Patients often work toward reducing the use of prednisone as soon as possible because it can play havoc with so many body functions.
 With dosage decreases as small as 1 mg, tapering down from 40 mg to 5 mg or 10 mg a day can be a long process.
 The good news is that once the drug is stopped, many of prednisone's side effects (including an altered sex drive) are usually reversed.

 Until fistulas are treated effectively through medication or surgery, they can affect sexual desire.
 A personal lubricant may help in some instances of recto-vaginal fistulas that are causing discomfort.